 RRHA must examine the proposed site before the proposal selection date.
 If the units to be assisted already exist, RRHA must inspect all the units before the proposal selection date, and must determine whether the units substantially comply with UPCS-V. To qualify as existing housing, units must substantially comply with UPCS-V on the proposal selection date.
-However, RRHA may not execute the HAP contract until the units fully comply with UPCS-V, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life- threatening conditions.
+However, RRHA may not execute the HAP contract until the units fully comply with UPCS-V, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions, unless RRHA has adopted a policy to enter into a HAP contract for units that fail the initial UPCS-V inspection as a result of only non-life-threatening conditions.